gyrogovernance/science/docs/Findings/Analysis_3D_6DOF_Proof.md

 For n = 2: The rotation group is SO(2) ≅ U(1), which is abelian.
 This has only one generator, insufficient to realize the non-trivial gyrocommutative law required by UNA with memory of CS chirality.
 Furthermore, U(1) cannot exhibit the depth-two non-commutation required by CS3 and CS5.

 For n = 4: The rotation group SO(4) has Lie algebra so(4) of dimension 6.
 However, SO(4) ≅ (SU(2) × SU(2))/Z₂ requires six generators, not three.
-This violates the minimality constraint that all structure derives from the single chiral seed (1 DOF) established at CS.
+This violates the minimality constraint that all structure traces to the CS chiral seed (1 DOF) established at CS.
 The additional generators would constitute independent structure not traceable to the CS axiom.

 For n ≥ 5: The dimension of so(n) is n(n-1)/2, which exceeds 3 for n ≥ 5, similarly violating minimality.